 The labrum is a ring of cartilage that surrounds the socket joint (shoulder joint).
 Labral tears can occur from trauma, such as a fall, shoulder dislocation, or repetitive shoulder movements, such as lifting heavy weights.
 Tears can occur at the top, front, or back of the shoulder joint.
 Tears at the top of the shoulder are also called ‘SLAP’ tears.

-Generally, labral tears produce pain, clicking and catching with shoulder movements.
-Sometimes, the shoulder can feel loose or slip out of place, causing sudden pain or a ‘dead arm’ sensation.
+Generally, labral tears produce pain, a clicking sensation, and a catching feeling with shoulder movements.
+Sometimes, the shoulder can feel loose or slip out of place, causing sudden pain sensations or a sensation of ‘deadness.

 Frozen shoulder

 Frozen shoulder, also called adhesive capsulitis, is caused by an inflamed joint capsule.
 It leads to pain and restriction in movement and generally affects people between 40 and 60 years of age.
-Causes of frozen shoulder include trauma or shoulder pain from other structures (tendonitis).
+Causes of frozen shoulder include trauma or shoulder pain from other structures, such as rotator tendinitis.
 However, most cases occur without a trigger or cause.

 Shoulder Arthritis

-Shoulder osteoarthritis is the wearing down of the cartilage in the shoulder socket joint.
+Shoulder osteoarthritis is the degeneration of the cartilage in the shoulder socket joint.
 Its causes include ageing and previous trauma, dislocations, or fractures.

 Referred pain from the neck

-Sometimes, cervical spine disc or joint degeneration can refer to the shoulder.
+Sometimes, cervical spine disc or joint degeneration can be misdiagnosed as affecting the shoulder.
 Generally, this pain starts in the neck and can radiate into the shoulder blade (scapula) and the front or back of the shoulder.

 Assessment of Shoulder Pain from Weightlifting